 Enterprise PKS users can define host groups in vSphere, then in the PKS tile can specify the host group.
-Host groups align with the Availability Zone (AZ) construct in BOSH, and allow for stretch vSAN clustering.
+Host groups align with the Availability Zone (AZ) construct in BOSH.

 For more information on vSphere host groups, refer to the vSphere documentation.

 This subsection describes use cases for using host groups with Enterprise PKS.